Business

 Use Cases

-- •Briefing a freelance copywriter on how a brand should sound
+- •Briefing a freelance copywriter on how a rebranded SaaS product should sound across landing pages and email

-- •Onboarding a social media manager to an established brand's voice
+- •Onboarding a new social media manager to an established brand's personality before they post

-- •Defining distinct voice principles for a product sub-brand
+- •Defining a distinct voice for a product sub-brand that sits inside a larger corporate family

 Tips